 Submit a nomination for the Nordic Council Environment Prize 2021

-Anybody can submit nominations for the Nordic Council Environment Prize.
+Anybody can submit proposals for the Nordic Council Environment Prize.
 The deadline is Wednesday, 12 May.
-The nominees can be Nordic companies, organisations or private individuals who work in the Nordic Region and/or are linked to a partner outside the Nordic Region.
-The work done by the nominee must have a Nordic perspective.
+The proposed nominees can be Nordic companies, organisations or private individuals who work in the Nordic Region and/or are linked to a partner outside the Nordic Region.
+The work done by the proposed nominee must have a Nordic perspective.
 The prize is accompanied by a cheque for DKK 300,000.